 Yin Yoga is a passive practice which utilises a variety of seated and supine poses which are held for 3 – 5 minutes.
 It works at stretching the connective tissue around the joints (mainly knees, pelvis, sacrum & spine) and works on our fascia network.

 Yin Yoga can be challenging as it asks us to sit with mild to moderate achy sensations that may be outside our comfort zone.

 Yoga Flow / Vinyasa Flow

-Power Flow is a traditional Yang style of practice involving Pranayama, Asana and Meditation.
-A Power Flow will focus on strengthening and lengthening muscles, whilst learning how to utilise the core as the centre from which you move from.
+Yoga Flow is a traditional Yang style of practice which draws it’s foundation from Ashtanga Yoga.
+A Yoga Flow class will focus on strengthening and lengthening muscles, whilst learning how to utilise the core as the centre from which you move from.

 Hatha Yoga is the traditional style that was brought over to the west by those that had trained in India.
 It works at a slower pace, taking the spine through it’s full range of motion, but without focusing on the use of heat or intense vinyasa sequencing.

 Hatha is perfect for those who are newer to yoga, recovering from injury, looking for a slower, gentler practice and also the older population.

 Reformer Pilates is a perfect compliment for your yoga practice.
 Created by Joseph Pilates, it works on core stabilisation as well as muscle endurance, lactate tolerance, peripheral joint stability, muscle strength, balance, co-ordination and much more.